 Marie tells Hank about Junior's apparent weed use as she indulges her kleptomania by stealing expensive shoes, and Hank tries to scare Junior straight by taking him to the Crystal Palace, a shady motel, and introducing him to Wendy, a meth-abusing prostitute.
 The lessons Hank try to impart on Junior don't really reach through to him (since he doesn't light up) as Wendy returns to her motel room, where Jesse is waiting to solicit her services...

 Back at Jesse's house, Walt struggles with whether to kill Krazy-8, jotting down a list of reasons to either spare him or kill him.
-He comes up with several reasons to let him go, and only one to kill him: "He'll kill your entire family if you let him go."
+He comes up with several reasons to let him go, though these are exclusively arguments based in morality.
+In turn, he can only one to kill him, though it is a much more pragmatic one: "He'll kill your entire family if you let him go."
 With the day growing late, Walt calls Skyler and tells her that he'll be working overtime at the car wash.
 Skyler, however, has found out that he quit working at the car wash, and dismissively tells him to do as he please.

 Walt prepares a sandwich for Krazy-8, but when he goes to deliver it to him, suffers a coughing fit and loses consciousness.
 When he comes to, he reveals to Krazy-8 that he has lung cancer.
-When he returns with a second sandwich, Krazy-8 advises him that it would be easier in the long run just to kill him.
+Walt then returns with a second sandwich and a six pack of beers, which he offers Krazy-8 to share with him.
+Krazy-8 inquires as to why, and Walt says that he wants to get to know him a bit better.
+Krazy-8 points out that getting to know him will only make it harder for Walt to kill him, and advises him that he should just get it over with if that is what he wants to do.
 Walt, still undecided as to what to do with him, implores him; "Sell me."

 As Walt returns upstairs to get the key to the bike lock confining Krazy-8 to a support column in the basement, however, something occurs to him.
 He digs out the pieces of the broken plate from when he passed out and tries to piece it together, only to find that one shard of the plate was missing!
 Krazy-8 had taken the shard, and was no doubt planning to kill him with it if given the chance.

-When Walt returns to the basement, he prepares to unlock the bike lock, but before he does so, he asks Krazy-8 if he intends to kill him.
-Krazy-8 immediately tries to kill Walt, but Walt pulls on the bike lock and chokes Krazy-8 to death, apologizing all the while.
+When Walt returns to the basement, he prepares to unlock the bike lock, but before he does so, he asks Krazy-8 if he intends to kill him with the shard of the plate he stashed.
+Krazy-8 immediately tries to stab Walt, but Walt pulls on the bike lock and chokes Krazy-8 to death, tearfully apologizing all the while.

 When Jesse returns the following morning, his basement is completely empty...